Phishing Email Tips

 - Asks you to sign in

-- Report phishing emails by the Mark as Phishing button in Outlook
+- Report phishing emails by the Report Phishing button in Outlook.
+If it’s missing, simply delete the message.

 Tip: If the Phishing button is missing or not working then just delete the message.
 It's more important for you not to click the email links than to report the message.